 When disaster strikes, it doesn’t care if you rent or own.
-Renters face the same risks as homeowners when it comes to protecting their personal property.
-How will you cover the possible loss of things like furniture and clothes?
-Can you cover living expenses in the event you can’t stay in your home after an emergency?
+Renters face the same risks as homeowners when it comes to protecting personal property.
 While you hope you’ll never need to use your renters insurance, it’s better to have it just in case.
 Here are the basics of a renters insurance policy.

-In general, renters insurance offers three types of protection:
+In general, renters insurance offers four types of protection:

-Personal property.
-Covers your personal property in case of loss due to a covered event.
+- Personal property.
+Covers your personal items like your clothes or your computer in case of loss due to a covered event.

-Additional living expenses.
-Provides financial protection against an insured disaster that makes it necessary to temporarily live somewhere else.
+- Additional living expenses.
+A policy provides financial protection against an insured disaster by covering living expenses if you have to temporarily relocate.

 What does a renters insurance policy cover?

-Insurance coverage from a landlord or rental company only protects the building structure.
+Insurance coverage held by a landlord or rental company only protects the building structure.
 It’s up to you to cover the contents inside the home.
-The most common covered events include fire, theft and vandalism, as well as plumbing and electrical malfunctions.
+The most common covered events include fire, theft and vandalism, or electrical malfunctions.
 Certain weather-related damage and other named hazards may also be covered in the policy.

 What a renters insurance policy doesn’t cover

 While a renters insurance policy covers a lot, there are some things it doesn’t cover.
-Hazards such as backup of sewage in the rental dwelling, earthquakes, floods and certain other “acts of nature” aren’t covered under a standard renters insurance policy.
+Hazards such as sewage backup in your rental, earthquakes, floods and certain other “acts of nature” aren’t covered under a standard renters insurance policy.
 However, coverage for these items can be purchased for an additional premium if you feel it’s necessary.

 If you have high value items like artworks, collectibles or jewelry you want specific coverage for, then you may want to consider purchasing a rider to your renters policy.
-This will ensure these items are covered for the appropriate amounts.
-Otherwise, they will be included in your general personal property coverage amount, which may not be enough.
+This will ensure these items are covered for the appropriate dollar amounts.
+Otherwise, the items will be included in your general personal property coverage amount, which may not be enough.

 Unlike automobile insurance and homeowners insurance, there are no minimum coverage amounts required for you to purchase renters insurance.
-You select how much in coverage you want for personal property, liability and additional living expenses.
+You select how much coverage you want for personal property, liability, medical expenses and additional living expenses.